josdoaitran/josdoaitran.github.io/_posts/microservice_testing/2024-01-15-event-driven-testing-101.md

 As a QA or Tester, we should jump in the detailed information about Event Driven Testing to understand the basic concepts in System Architecture as System-under-Test.
 It's vital for QA engineer to take care of the quality of a system in microservice effectively.

 Key of contents:
-- What is Microservice and Microserservice Testing
+- What is Microservice and Micro-service Testing
 - Synchronous And Asynchronous communication patterns.
 - What is Event-Driven before Our strategy for covering Event-Driven System ?
 - Especially, I would like to mention the checklist of Event-Driven System that we can apply in our project.

 # Microservice System Architecture and Microservice Tesing
 I already have a post, where I noted all main key points about Microservice testing.
-You can reffer to [here](https://josdoaitran.github.io/microservice-testing-test-pyramid/)
+You can refer to [here](https://josdoaitran.github.io/microservice-testing-test-pyramid/)

 # Synchronous And Asynchronous communication patterns